Scarpenter1/AstralAideKillbot/README.md

 - `TARGET_ENTITY_ID`: The ID for the entity you're tracking.
 Example: `https://zkillboard.com/corporation/{id}/`.
 - `TARGET_DISCORD_CHANNEL_ID`: The ID of the channel you wish to emit messages to.
 - `TOKEN`: The token for your bot.
 See the Discord developer portal to set up a bot and retrieve the key.
-- `DELAY`: 1 is required.
-Swagger API enforces limits on how often you can request.
-This delay is the shortest amount of time possible without generating errors.

 In the root directory, create a file and name it `.env` and open it in your favorite text editor.\
 Add these 4 variables to the file and fill them out using the above and below information.\